mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 In addition, it was helpful to realize that not only are we making components for end users, but we can also make them for ourselves as developers to make the job easier.
 Modularity also helps with testing since breaking into smaller components that could be individually tested eliminated redundancies in the `ConfigPanel`'s unit tests.

-However, building components out of others isn't enough because sometimes we just need a souped up version of a component :racing_car: with new features that we can't get by just adding other components.
+However, building components out of others isn't enough because sometimes we just need a souped up version of a component (:racing_car:) with new features that we can't get by just adding other components (:car:).
 However, until recently we didn't have prefab components inheriting from other prefab components; everything was just one step in inheritance above a simple web component.
 The `ReadoutPanel`'s development was complicated by being derived from another prefab component.
 When I modified the `Card` class, I include an "on toggle" handler.